Chapters of Us

 Now performing a mix of poems from the anthology and new materials in both English and Arabic, join the poets at Chapters of Us for a conversation on how new community links are forged, and to explore questions of homeland and language in the midst of the pandemic.

 The event will be live with an intimate audience in Liverpool and broadcast digitally.

-Produced by Ali Al-Jamri and Taher Adel, with performances by and conversation with Ali Al-Jamri, Taher Adel, Fatema Abuidrees, Zaynab Al-Khawaja, Mohamed Arab, Maryam AlSaleh, and Jenan Alhasabi.
+Produced by Ali Al-Jamri and Taher Adel, and hosted by Nasima Begum.
+With performances by and conversation with Ali Al-Jamri, Taher Adel, Fatema Abuidrees, Zaynab Al-Khawaja, Mohamed Arab, Maryam AlSaleh, and Jenan Alhasabi.

 Ali Al-Jamri is a poet, translator and teacher based in Manchester.
 He edited the Between Two Islands, published by No Disclaimers.
 His work has been published in Modern Poetry in Translation, Bahr, Zindabad, Consilience and anthologies, and he has produced poetry and events for Manchester City of Literature, Manchester Poetry Library and Young Identity.
 A New Writer’s North 2021 Arabic Translation mentee, his recent work is pre-occupied with the cultural and educational role of poetry for Arabs in the diaspora.

 Taher Adel is a British-Bahraini poet and spoken word artist.
 He has an MA in Creative Writing and Poetry from the University of East Anglia.
 He was co-poet in residence for Wells-next-the-sea in 2019.
 His poetry has also been published in Ambit, SMOKE Magazine, The New European, Gulf Daily News, Glassworks Magazine, Poetry London Magazine and Poetry Salzburg Review.